neuroneuro15/SciCourseSite2/app/content/lessons/Lesson5_Numpy.md

-title: NumPy: Numerical Python
+title: NumPy (Numerical Python) Arrays
 day: 1
+num: 4
-img: python_logo.png
+img: numpy.jpg
 summary: NumPy is the workhorse of the scientific Python stack.
 We'll use arrays to speed up analysis.